neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 ![movie data](movie-data-model.png)

 The Swagger API, which lies between the AngularJS web application and the Neo4j database, exports a relevant subset of the above model like so.
 You can see the Swagger API in action [here](http://movieapi-neo4j.herokuapp.com/docs/).

-# Neo4j: Setting up the Database
+# Neo4j: Setting up the Database Server

-## Running Neo4j
+### Running Neo4j

+To dynamically access the database, start an instance of the server on your local machine:

 - If you haven't done so already, [download Neo4j](http://www.neo4j.com/download/)
 - Extract Neo4j to a convenient location and rename the folder to something less cumbersome, like 'Neo4j', if you want
 - Navigate to the extracted folder on your Terminal, and run `./bin/neo4j start`
-- If all goes well, you should see the Neo4j web application interface running locally at [port 7474](http://localhost:7474/)
+- If all goes well, you should see the Neo4j web interface running locally at [port 7474](http://localhost:7474/).
+This built-in browser interface provides a web-UI for users to access the database easily

 ### Stopping Neo4j